-- Refunds are mailed to the student’s address on file with the Business Services Office.
+- Refunds are mailed to students’ addresses on file with the Business Services Office.

-- All existing debts such as library charges, calculator replacement, and deferred payment plan balance, may be deducted from any refund due to the student.
+- All existing debts such as library charges, calculator replacement, bookstore charges, and deferred payment plan balances, will be deducted from any refund due to the student.

 The refund schedule presumes the account is paid in full at the time of registration.
 It is based on the total amount owed the college, not the amount paid.
 The refund schedule is date specific.

-Refunds are calculated from the day the Schedule Change form is received in the Registration Office.
-Students who do not officially withdraw owe full tuition and fees and may receive an “F” for the course.
+Refunds are calculated from the day the Course Add/Drop form is received in the Admissions and Registration Office.
+Students who do not officially withdraw owe full tuition and fees and may receive an “F” for a course.
 The length of a course determines which refund schedule applies when a student drops a course.

 Note: Students may withdraw from courses until the 75% point of the course.

-In order to prevent a full semester course from appearing on a student’s transcript, the course must be dropped by the end of the third week of the fall or spring semester.
-For summer semester, short or late-starting courses, the course must be dropped by the end of its refund period.
+In order to prevent a dropped full-semester course from appearing on a student’s transcript, the course must be dropped by the end of the third week of the fall or spring semester.
+For summer semester, short- or late-starting courses, the course must be dropped by the end of its refund period.

-Financial Aid students should refer to the withdrawal policy in the Financial Aid section of the catalog.
+Financial Aid students should refer to the withdrawal section in the catalog or the financial aid webpage.

 Failure to attend DOES NOT withdraw a student from their courses, nor does it excuse them from their financial obligations to Flathead Valley Community College.

-Students with Third-Party Sponsors should meet with their sponsor prior to making changes to their schedules.
+Students with third-party sponsors should communicate with their sponsor prior to making changes to their schedules.
 Sponsorship payment of tuition and fees may be withheld making the student responsible for payment to the college.

 Unless a student officially withdraws from classes before the start of the semester, the student remains responsible for the balance owing on the account.
 The non-attendance of classes does not release the student from the obligations for the debt.

-Students receiving financial aid may be liable for a repayment of funds to the college.
+Students who receive financial aid and then withdraw may be liable for a repayment of funds to the college.
 They should consult with the Financial Aid Office before withdrawing.

-Students receiving payment from an employer or job retraining program are responsible for the remaining balance of the account if they withdraw before fulfilling those contractual agreements.
+Students receiving payment from a third party sponsor are responsible for the remaining balance of the account if they withdraw before fulfilling those contractual agreements.
 Students should check with their sponsor before withdrawing.

 Late Payment Fee

-In case of default or delinquency in the repayment of all or any part of a scheduled installment, a late charge of $25 shall be assessed against each late installment.
+In case of default or delinquency in the payment of all or any part of a scheduled installment, a monthly late charge of $25 will be assessed against each late installment, up to $100.